DeputyApp/roster-autofill-recipes/README.md

 * Restaurants: Part timers are cheaper but don’t give too many hours to them!
 * Maintenance : Engineers that worked last weekend should not work this weekend.
-* Healthcare: Someone should be always be working with First Aid training
+* Healthcare: Every shift must have at least one person with First Aid training.

 # Where